HodaZamani/HodaZamani.github.io/_pages/repositories.md

 nav: true
 nav_order: 4
 ---
 <p align="justify">The algorithm codes have been published across various journals and are available on this page and <a href="https://github.com/HodaZamani/Matlab-Codes">Matlab codes repository</a> for access.
 Click on the provided links to view the original papers and usage guidelines for the codes.
-I trust you will find them both helpful and informative.</P> <a href="https://scholar.google.com/citations?user=bpZOZWsAAAAJ&hl=en">Google Scholar</a>
+I trust you will find them both helpful and informative.<a href="https://scholar.google.com/citations?user=bpZOZWsAAAAJ&hl=en">My Google Scholar</a>

-    ---
-    layout: page
-    title: project
-    description: a project with a background image
-    img: /assets/img/12.jpg
-    ---

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">